Azure Application Integration

 Certificate

-# Create self-signed cert with exportable private key
+# Create a self-signed certificate with an exportable private key

 $cert = New-SelfSignedCertificate -DnsName "localhost" `